fgg89/portmonitoring/README.md

 The logs are streamed by fluentd into a separate CloudWatch loggroup per node.
 Two metric filters have been configured:

-* Metric filter: *has_openports* indicates whether the node has open ports currently or not.
+* Metric filter: *has_openports* indicates with value = 1 that there are open ports currently in the node.
 The metric contains a dimension for the hostname.
 * Metric filter: *portscount* indicates the number of ports that are currently open for the given instance.
 The metric contains a dimension for the hostname.

 In order to have a quick look at both metrics, a dashboard with two widgets has been created in CloudWatch: